 So what has changed?

-The most radical change we have made is to make the book available to view online.
-Now you have the option of downloading the 'device specific' files so that you have a free-standing e-book or you can simply log in and view it on the internet without taking up valuable space on your hard drive.
+Apart from converting all the digital files to HTML5, the most radical change is the ability to view it online.
+Now you have the option of downloading the 'device specific' files so that you have a free-standing (offline) e-book or you can simply log in and view it on the Internet without taking up valuable space on your hard drive.
 We want to provide you with more viewing options and make this publication more user-friendly.
-Since the book has more than doubled in size since the 1st edition (654 pages to 1342 pages), this is an important consideration and with more and more people having access to high-speed internet, it seemed a logical progression.
+Since the book has more than doubled in size since the 1st edition, this is an important consideration and with more and more people having access to high-speed internet, it seemed a logical progression.

-Content wise, this edition features a brand new layout that gives the book a completely different look and feel.
-All the information has been updated, hundreds of new photographs have been added, there is a new section on gem mining in Africa and Myanmar, new pricing comparisions for all the major gemstones and a whole new approach to identifying gemstones.
+Content wise, both the digital and printed editions feature a brand new layout that gives the books a completely different look and feel.
+All the information has been updated, hundreds of new photographs have been added, there is a new section on gem mining in Africa and Myanmar, new pricing comparisons for all the major gemstones and a whole new approach to identifying gemstones.

-Covering all aspects of the science of gemmology and gem identification this innovative and interactive e-book features the photography of internationally renowned gemstone/mineral photographers Tino Hammid & Jeff Scovil plus some wonderful imagery by Conny Forsberg, John Dyer, David Dyer, Lydia Dyer, Priscilla Dyer, Ozzie Campos, Dmitry Stolyarevich, Arjuna Irsutti and Sergey Pryanechnikov.
-The Handbook of Gemmology is a must buy for any gemmologist, student or jeweller who demands the latest technology and the most up-to-date information.
+Covering all aspects of the science of gemmology and gem identification, the new edition features the photography of internationally renowned gemstone/mineral photographers Tino Hammid & Jeff Scovil plus some wonderful imagery by Conny Forsberg, John Dyer, David Dyer, Lydia Dyer, Priscilla Dyer, Ozzie Campos, Dmitry Stolyarevich, Arjuna Irsutti and Sergey Pryanechnikov.

 Photographically, The Handbook of Gemmology now contains 1428 photographs with 191 diagrams and illustrations.